 Liszt van Beethoven: The Nine Symphonies for Solo Piano

-I will be focusing on three of the symphonies each season, presenting solo recitals, lecture-recitals, and interactive workshops designed to highlight the genius of these two giants of music.
-For the solo recitals, I have chosen one of Beethoven's solo sonatas to pair with each symphony (save the Ninth) in its given key, giving the audience a chance to experience Beethoven's particular "affect" or characteristic mood within each key.
+I will be focusing on three of the symphonies each season, presenting solo recitals and lecture-recitals designed to highlight the genius of these two giants of music.
+For the solo recitals, I have chosen one of Beethoven's solo sonatas to pair with each symphony (save the Ninth, which must of course stand alone) in its given key, giving the audience a chance to experience Beethoven's particular "affect" or characteristic mood within each key.

-In lecture-recitals and workshops, we will explore the form of the symphony and how Beethoven both adheres to and breaks out of traditional form to create his masterpieces.
-We will also delve into the art of transcription, discovering how Liszt was able to reduce the texture of an entire orchestra into ten fingers.
-In an interactive setting we will also try our hand at developing Beethoven's motives, unleashing our own creativity as a prelude to experiencing the composer's own solutions.
+In the lecture-recitals, I will explore the form of the symphony and how Beethoven both adheres to and breaks out of traditional form to create his masterpieces.
+I will also delve into the art of transcription, discovering how Liszt was able to reduce the texture of an entire orchestra into ten fingers.

 Finally, some words from Liszt himself:

 "The name of Beethoven is sacred in art.
 His symphonies are nowadays universally recognized to be masterpieces.
 No one who seriously desires to extend his knowledge, or create something new himself, can ever devote sufficient thought to them, or ever study them enough." ~Franz Liszt, preface to Breitkopf & Härtel's 1865 edition of the symphony transcriptions (translated by Alan Walker)

 Program pairs for solo recitals:

 Symphony No. 1 in C major, Op.
 21 ~ Sonata in C major, Op.
 2, no. 3

 Symphony No. 6 in F major, Op.
 68 ~ Sonata in F major, Op.
 54